Why Innovation Needs Inclusion

 Inclusion: The Key to Unlocking Innovative Outcomes

 One major barrier to inclusive innovation is ineffective collaboration and communication.
 People process and express ideas differently, yet traditional corporate structures often impose rigid communication norms that don’t work for everyone.
-A manager who insists on brainstorming via virtual whiteboarding may unintentionally exclude employees who think better through writing or one-on-one conversations.
-Thus, leadership styles and effective communication really matter in achieving innovative outcomes.
+For example, a manager who insists on virtual whiteboarding for brainstorming may unintentionally exclude employees who think better through writing or one-on-one conversations.
+Manager tools for communication strategies and team dynamics can help leaders avoid these pitfalls.

 Psychological Safety: The Foundation of Inclusive Innovation